Skip to content

 SEO and structure.
 A site built to be found by Google and AI search from day one is worth more than one that just looks nice.

-Hosting ranges from free on modern platforms to a small monthly fee depending on the stack.
-A well-built static site can host extremely cheaply and still be fast.
+A domain is about $15 to $30 a year.
+Professional email is a few dollars per user per month.
+Hosting ranges from free on modern platforms to a small monthly fee depending on the stack, and a well-built static site can host extremely cheaply and still be fast.

 Then there is maintenance: updates, small changes, and the occasional new page.
 Some businesses handle this themselves, others keep their builder on a small retainer.
 Ask about this before you sign, so it is not a surprise later.